ARTICLE XV STUDENTS

 Admission and Acceptance of Penalty Without Hearing:

 i.
 At any time after receiving the notice of charges and hearing but prior to the commencement of a disciplinary hearing, the respondent may admit to the charges and accept the penalty that the chief student affairs officer or designee determines to be appropriate to address the misconduct.
-This agreed upon penalty shall be placed on the respondent’s transcript consistent with sections u and v herein.
+This agreed upon penalty shall be placed on the respondent’s transcript consistent with subparagraphs q(19) and (20) herein.
 Before resolving a complaint in this manner, the chief student affairs officer must first consult with the complainant and provide the complainant an opportunity to object to the proposed resolution, orally and/or in writing.
 If a resolution is reached over the complainant’s objection, the chief student affairs officer or designee shall provide the complainant with a written statement of the reasons supporting such resolution, and the complainant may appeal the decision to enter into the resolution to the president.
-If the appeal to the president is not successful, a complainant may appeal to the board committee on student affairs and special programs.
-The decision of the board committee shall be final.

 Faculty-Student Disciplinary Committee Structure:

 l.
 The president shall select in consultation with the head of the appropriate campus governance body or where the president is the head of the governance body, its executive committee, three (3) members of the faculty of that college to receive training upon appointment and to serve in rotation as chairperson of the disciplinary committee.
-The following schools shall be required to select two (2) chairpersons: CUNY School of Law, CUNY School of Public Health and Health Policy; Guttman Community College, CUNY School of Professional Studies, and the CUNY School of Journalism.
-If none of the chairpersons appointed from the campus can serve, the president, at her/his/its discretion, may request that a chairperson be selected by lottery from the entire group of chairpersons appointed by other colleges.
+The following schools shall be required to select two (2) chairpersons:, CUNY School of Law, Guttman Community College, CUNY School of Professional Studies, and the CUNY School of Journalism.
+If none of the chairpersons appointed from the campus can serve, the president, at her/his discretion, may request that a chairperson be selected by lottery from the entire group of chairpersons appointed by other colleges.
 The chairperson shall preside at all meetings of the faculty-student disciplinary committee and decide and make all rulings for the committee.
-She/he/it shall not be a voting member of the committee but shall vote in the event of a tie.
+She/he shall not be a voting member of the committee but shall vote in the event of a tie.

 p.
 Persons who are to be participants in the hearings as witnesses or have been involved in preferring the charges or who may participate in the appeals procedures or any other person having a direct interest in the outcome of the hearing shall be disqualified from serving on the committee.